MysteriousJ/Joystick-Input-Examples/README.md

 This guide assumes you're familiar with Windows programming and C-style C++.

 ## Types of devices

 ### HID
 Standing for Human Interface Device, HID is a standardized communication protocol for USB devices a user directly interacts with, covering anything from keyboards to treadmils.
 An HID `usage page` is a number describing the purpose of the device, and `usages` are futher subcatagories.
-Nearly all game controllers use HID usage page 0x01 with usage 0x04 or 0x05, and Windows has several APIs for working with them.
+Modern game controllers use HID usage page 0x01 with usage 0x04 or 0x05, and Windows has several APIs for working with them.
 You can read the official usage table here: https://usb.org/sites/default/files/hut1_21_0.pdf

 HID refers to both the standard protocol, physical devices (the gamepad in your hands), and virtual devices.
 Games interface with the virtual device while a driver handles communicating those bytes to the physical one.
 I'll be redundently referring to game controllers as HID devices.